Start here: Weaving for Beginners

 Step Ten: Take your thread and sewing needle and fold the top knots back to the back side.
 Carefully stitch them down without stitching all the way through your weaving.
 This will provide a nicely finished top edge.

-You can customize the width and length of your necklace depending on the size of your cardboard loom.
-You can also use different colors for your warp and weft for a more colorful or casual effect.
 Add more texture with wool roving or a variety of beads.
 It’s one of those perfect Sunday afternoon projects that will leave you with a piece of jewelry that looks like a boutique treasure from your last vacation.
-Now lets all start planning our road trip to the beach.

 For even more weaving projects and inspiration, check out my new book, DIY Woven Art.
 It’s full of step-by-step photos designed to walk you through your very first woven wall hanging to finishing your own rug! –Rachel